How your community group can get cost of living crisis help

 “So please apply for the fund so that we can help you to do what you do so well.”

-The fund is a partnership between Newsquest, publisher of the Argus, and the Community Foundation Wales.
+The fund is a partnership between Newsquest, publisher of the Western Telegraph, Tivyside and South Wales Guardian in west Wales, and the Community Foundation Wales.

 "These grants will go a long way to ensuring that the organisations supporting those most in need can keep doing so now, and in the difficult months to come.”